 1. How does drama evolve when we invite collaboration between artists and educators?

-We believe uniting a teaching artist with a traditional classroom teacher can unlock potential for non-traditional learning.
-When teaching artists stand together what innovative ideas does our collective voice generate?
-When theater education programs collaborate what potential is there for inventive work?
+We believe uniting a teaching artist with a traditional classroom teacher can enhance the growth of both professionals.
+In addition, when teaching artists come together what innovative ideas does our collective voice generate?

 2. How does drama in the classroom change the way students think and learn?